-- Completing student academic responsibilities including passing 5 classes the previous semester.
-If you have not passed 5 classes the previous semester, you must be passing all current classes to attending sporting events. - Adhering to the Sabetha High School Code of Student Conduct. - Adhering to the Sabetha High School attendance and tardiness policies. - Not presently serving detention time. - Not suspended from school - Not placed on notice by the Principal.
+- It is the responsibility of the student to provide proof of passing status to administration.

+- Adhering to the Sabetha High School attendance and tardiness policies

+- Not owing any detention time

+- Not suspended from school

+- Not placed on notice by the Principal.